Optimal oriental: Kantstrasse's best Asian eats

 Chinese restaurant Aroma is already one of Kantstrasse's better known locations, and the fact that it's been around for quite some time attests to its popularity.

-The main draw here are the dim sum - those bite-sized parcels of deliciousness that are still less common in Berlin than capitals such as London or New York.
+The main draw here for many are the dim sum - those bite-sized parcels of deliciousness which are still far less common in Berlin than gastronomic capitals such as London or New York.

-Aroma's supposedly home-made offerings generally elicit glowing reviews, and are reasonably priced, too.
+Aroma's supposedly home-made offerings generally elicit glowing reviews, and are reasonably priced, too, although other menu items are far from budget - a reflection, perhaps, of the restaurant's relatively swanky surroundings.

-Unfortunately absent from the menu, however, are the cheap, one-plate dishes you'll find in most big-city Chinatown eateries, but if you've a craving for barbecued and roast meats this is still a good place to sate it.
-Just bring along a friend to help out with the obligatory large portions.
+Unfortunately absent are the cheap, one-plate dishes you'll find in most big-city Chinatown eateries, but if you've a craving for barbecued and roast meats this is the place to sate it: just bring along a friend to help out with the obligatory large portions.

 Aroma: Kantstrasse 35, 10625 Berlin